 Privacy notice for a charity (GDPR compliant)

-This Privacy notice for a charity (GDPR compliant) template is designed to provide data subjects with important information about a charity’s use of personal data, as required by the GDPR and the Data Protection Act 2018, and it has been written in the light of best practice established since the GDPR came into effect.
-It is intended to be an aid to help charity trustees draft a privacy notice appropriate to their charity.
+This Privacy notice for a charity template is designed to provide data subjects with important information about a charity’s use of personal data, as required by the UK GDPR and the Data Protection Act 2018.
+It is drafted in the light of current best practice and is intended to be an aid to help charity trustees draft a privacy notice appropriate to their charity.
 It includes a template Subject Access Form (at the end of the Notice) which may be included if desired.

 This template provides detail to data subjects in a number of key areas, including how personal data is collected by the charity, the source of that data, how it is used, and how it is shared.
 It is designed primarily for use offline (or at least with offline data collection).